The Ramana Desa

 758-778; The Reign of Koh-Lo-Fong (Nan-Tchao); 758: Establishement of a Cakravatin Empire (Huang-wang) at Virapura of Prey-Nokor (Lin-yi); 802-869: The reign of Jayavarman II (Angkor); 825: The Mala brothers, Thamala and Vimala founded Hamsavati; 849: Pyinbya founded Arimaddana; 857: Pyinbya founded Ramavati; 921-951: The Reign of Khun Lai; 985-1014: The reign of the King Rajaraja I (Chola); 1002-1006: The reign of Jayaviravarman (Angkor); 1006-1050: The reign of Suryavarman I (Angkor); 1014-1044: The reign of Rajendra I (Chola); 1017-1059: The reign of Anuruddha;

 - Anuruddha 's Origin

-Etimologically, the Khmer Identity owed its origin to Meru and the Mon to Rama.
-It had been mistaken by linguists that the two identities were etchnic related and were originated from India.
-Thinking that the Mon were first to come at Southeast Asia and that the Khmer came later, they referred the combined ethnicity as the Mon-khmer people.
-Our fingding shows the other way around and that the Khmer-mon Identity was instead the result of cultural transfer from India instead of mass migration.
+Etymologically, the Khmer Identity owed its origin to Meru and the Mon to Rama.
+It had been mistaken by linguists that the two identities were ethnic related and was originated from India.
+Thinking that the Mons were first to come at Southeast Asia and that the Khmers came later, they referred the combined ethnicity as the Mon-Khmer people.
+Our finding shows that both people were in fact natives of Southeast Asia and that the Khmer-Mon Identity was instead the result of cultural transfer from India.